 Why do fireflies flash in sync?

-The light pattern of the fireflies is part of a mating ritual.
+Basically, the light pattern of the fireflies is part of a mating ritual.

 Each species of firefly has its own characteristic flash pattern and color hue that helps males and females recognize each other.